It only took one visit to his local arcade bar to convince Johnny Coughlin that he needed to open one of his own.

 During the delay, the duo made the most of the extra time by adding as many special touches as possible.
 Follansbee built all 16 of Happy Valley’s outdoor benches herself and even painted the quirky cool exterior sign.
 She did the murals inside as well, opting for large-scale designs in hues reminiscent of classic games like Donkey Kong and Pac-Man.

-Now, the couple anticipates a summertime opening in the Hudson Valley.
-While they don’t have a hard and fast date set yet, they plan to generate excitement with a slow reveal of the games they’ll have onsite in the coming weeks.
-Coughlin is tight-lipped about their exact offerings, but he hints that they will include a mix of classics, niche selections, and pinball.
-To start, they’ll offer 15 games to ensure social distancing, although they hope to up this number to 25 or more as restrictions lessen.
-As for the outdoor courtyard, they’ll keep it open for socially distant tables at which visitors can grab a drink and sit for a spell.
+The couple kicked off their summertime opening on August 5 in the Hudson Valley.
+To generate excitement, they offered a slow reveal of the games they have onsite via Facebook.
+Coughlin is happy to report that featured games are a mix of classics, niche selections, and pinball.
+To start, they offer 19 games to ensure social distancing, although they hope to up this number to 25 or more as restrictions lessen.
+As for the outdoor courtyard, they keep it open for socially distant tables at which visitors can grab a drink and sit for a spell.

 “Our logo depicts a person being beamed up into an alien ship…and we want our guest to feel like they are entering another dimension when they visit,” he explains.
 “Whether you are visiting us to forget your troubles and enjoy a game of Pac-Man, take a trip down memory lane to the arcades of your childhood, or just relax and share a drink, we want our space to be your happy place.”

-To this end, he and Follansbee are turning Happy Valley into a throwback paradise.
+To this end, he and Follansbee envision Happy Valley as a throwback paradise.
 Nostalgia fills the walls in the form of a vending machine full of ‘90s kid snacks (Ring Pops and Fruit by the Foot, anyone?), a retro photo booth, and vintage games.
-At the bar, meanwhile, the couple will serve up 16 beers on tap and eight or so original cocktails, along with cider, sake, wine, and light bites.
-There is no onsite kitchen, so food options will be limited.
+At the bar, meanwhile, the couple serves 16 beers on tap and eight or so original cocktails, along with cider, sake, wine, and light bites.
+There is no onsite kitchen, so food options are limited.
 Fortunately for anyone craving a bite, Happy Valley is located right next to Hudson Valley Food Hall, where everything from dumplings to Southern comfort food awaits.

 “We love that someone in their 30s can bring their parent in their 60s as well as their own five-year-old child, and all three generations can play the games and have a great time,” Coughlin observes.
 “Happy Valley is a mom-and-pop establishment of just the two of us pouring our life savings into a business we believe in.
 We feel really passionate that Happy Valley will be a positive addition to our Beacon community, and it’s really been a labor of love.”